acceleratedscience/openad-plugin-rxn/README.md

     ![RXN API key](assets/rxn-api-key.png)

-3. Use any RXN command to be prompted for your credentials.
+3. Use `rxn login` or any RXN command to be prompted for your credentials.

     - **Hostname:** (Enter blank for default - [https://rxn.app.accelerate.science](https://rxn.app.accelerate.science))
     - **API_key:** Your API key